-- 313 An enterprise cloud-native platform is increasingly made up of microservices that are - 314 implemented as containers and hosted on a container orchestration platform.
-In addition, it has a - 315 dedicated infrastructure layer called a service mesh, which provides a comprehensive set of - 316 application services (e.g., network connectivity, network resilience, observability, and security). - 317 The application services provided by a service mesh are enabled by the following: - A built-in infrastructure for (a) providing service identities, (b) service discovery, and (c) external policy-based authorization engines based on Next Generation Access Control (NGAC), Attribute-based Access Control (ABAC), and Open Policy Agent (OPA) - Code for performing network-related functions (e.g., traffic routing) and for ensuring network resiliency through functions such as retries, timeouts, blue-green deployments, and circuit breaking - Code for ensuring application integrity and confidentiality through service-to-service and user-to-resource authentications and authorizations - 326 More details on the container orchestration platform with an integrated service mesh can be - found in [2], and an access control implementation in that platform is described extensively in [3]. - 329 In the modern enterprise, the platform described above is present in both on-premises data - 330 centers and multiple cloud service locations.
-Assuming that a service mesh instance is deployed - for managing a single cluster that consists of the above platforms, there will be multiple clusters - 332 spread over multiple on-premises sites and multiple availability zones in different clouds. - 333 Consequently, there will be multiple service mesh instances. - Each service mesh instance has two main logical components: 1) a control plane that implements - the APIs needed to define various configurations and policies that govern access between various - microservices in that cluster and 2) a data plane that enforces those policies at runtime.
-However, - 337 a uniform set of policies is also needed to govern access between any pair of microservices or 338 services in the enterprise irrespective of their location or the service mesh instance of which they - 339 are a part.
-This requires a global control plane that can define a uniform set of policies applicable - are a part.
-This requires a global control plane that can define a uniform set of policies applicable to the entire set of semijors that energies in the entermise and discominate them to the central - to the entire set of services that operate in the enterprise and disseminate them to the control - 341 planes of the individual service mesh instances. - 342 It is technically possible to have a single service mesh control plane instance (i.e., single service - 343 mesh instance) that manages multiple clusters spanning multiple environments (i.e., on-premises - and on clouds).
-However, this architecture may make the multiple clusters a single failure - 345 domain and potentially defeat the very purpose of designing a multi-cluster configuration (i.e., - 346 availability).
-Thus, running a service mesh control plane instance for each cluster isolates the - 347 failure domain and improves availability and scalability.
-Further, providing the required - 348 underlying network connectivity to facilitate every workload (since each workload or application - 349 instance has an associated sidecar proxy that forms the data plane) to communicate with a single - 350 control plane instance is untenable in most enterprise environments and impossible in many - 351 government ones (e.g., air-gapped systems).
+An enterprise cloud-native platform is increasingly made up of microservices that are implemented as containers and hosted on a container orchestration platform.
+In addition, it has a dedicated infrastructure layer called a service mesh, which provides a comprehensive set of application services (e.g., network connectivity, network resilience, observability, and security).
+These application services are enabled by the following:

+- A built-in infrastructure for (a) providing service identities, (b) service discovery, and (c) external policy-based authorization engines in which policies incorporate contextual variables.
+Policies pertain to service-to-service and user-to-resource authentications and authorizations and ensure application integrity and confidentiality.
+These policies generally are expressed through a structure called access control.
+Some examples of access control models include: Next Generation Access Control (NGAC) model, and Attribute-based access control (ABAC) model. - Code for performing network-related functions (e.g., traffic routing) and for ensuring network resiliency through functions such as retries, timeouts, blue-green deployments, and circuit breaking. - More details on the container orchestration platform with an integrated service mesh can be found in [2], and an access control implementation in that platform is described extensively in [3].

+In the modern enterprise, the platform described above is present in both on-premises data centers and multiple cloud service locations.
+Assuming that a service mesh instance is deployed for managing a single cluster that consists of the above platforms, there will be multiple clusters spread over multiple on-premises sites and multiple availability zones in different clouds.
+Consequently, there will be multiple service mesh instances.

+Each service mesh instance has two main logical components: 1) a control plane that implements the APIs needed to define various configurations and policies that govern access between various microservices in that cluster and 2) a data plane that enforces those policies at runtime.
+However, a uniform set of policies is also needed to govern access between any pair of microservices or services in the enterprise irrespective of their location or the service mesh instance of which they are a part.
+This requires a global control plane that can define a uniform set of policies applicable to the entire set of services that operate in the enterprise and disseminate them to the control planes of the individual service mesh instances.

+It is technically possible to have a single service mesh control plane instance (i.e., single service mesh instance) that manages multiple clusters spanning multiple environments (i.e., on-premises and on clouds).
+However, this architecture may make the multiple clusters a single failure domain and potentially defeat the very purpose of designing a multi-cluster configuration (i.e., availability).
+Thus, running a service mesh control plane instance for each cluster isolates the failure domain and improves availability and scalability.
+Further, providing the required underlying network connectivity to facilitate every workload (since each workload or application instance has an associated sidecar proxy that forms the data plane) to communicate with a single control plane instance is untenable in most enterprise environments and impossible in many government ones (e.g., air-gapped systems).

-352 2.1.
+2.1.
 Enterprise Infrastructure Layer

-353 The global control plane forms an integral part of the enterprise infrastructure layer.
+The global control plane forms an integral part of the enterprise infrastructure layer.
 The management plane that contains the various interfaces is hosted within the global control plane.
 The roles of the global control plane and the management plane are as follows: